grscheller/scheller-linux-archive/grok/grokPython/pythagTriples/README.md

    ```
       a+1 <= b <= (a^2 - 1)/2
    ```
-   From running code, we see that both <= cases happen.
+   From running the code, we see that both <= cases happen.

-4. Running code seems to show that the hypotence `c` is alwaya odd.
+4. Running the code also seems to show that the hypotence `c` is alwaya odd.

    Let's show that this is universally true: